 Access to Company assets, information, or personnel should not be used, wittingly or unwittingly, to commit an act in contravention of Company Policies, laws, rules, or regulations that results in or might result in harm to the Company through the loss or degradation of Company assets, information, or capabilities, and/or commit any destructive acts.
-Engaging in such activities increases the risk of undesirable outcomes to the Company and may result in termination of employment or association with the Company.
+Engaging in such activities increases the risk of undesirable outcomes to the Company.